supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ## Sample data interpretation (Phase shift tab)
 Here's a free tip from me to you: the simplest way to interpret this graph is to begin with the horizontal axis.

 Please keep in mind that these are only estimates, *not* recommendations.
 If the value provided by Sleep Chart appears to be absurd, then apply your judgement and trust your natural instincts (i.e., you must go to sleep if you feel tired).
+Furthermore, as it has been previously indicated, the graphs are only accurate if you free-run your sleep.

 .
 .